Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 Cardiovascular function

-Objective data versus subjective perception
+Measuring what matters: objective data versus perception

 • Fasting insulin and metabolic markers